mdo992/bobsgame-fonts/Pixel Sans.md

 * Atelier Lina: Alchemist of Strahl
 * Avalon Code
 * A Witch's Tale – This font is used in the Japanese version only.
+* Bakugan: Battle Brawlers
+* Bakugan: Battle Brawlers - Defenders of the Core
 * Bakumatsu Renka Shinsengumi DS
 * Battle Spirits Digital Starter
 * Blazer Drive